jenkhy/GW_Lab_Notebook/Culturing P. marinus/Rough Draft of Perkinsus Culturing Protocol.md

 ## Transferring Tissue from RFTM to PCM
 ### **Materials for transferring tissue from RFTM to PCM:**
 - Small empty beaker (for discarding RFTM)
+- - Autoclaved 100 mL screw cap bottle (for storing PCM with antibiotics)
 - 100 mL Perkinsus Culturing Media (PCM) with antibiotics (this includes extra PCM)
 	- 5 mg nystatin
 	- 500 mg chloramphenicol
 	- 2 mL of pen/strep
 	- 98 mL PCM
-- Autoclaved 100 mL screw cap bottle
 - Ethanol lamp
 - Beaker of 100% ethanol
 - Empty beaker (for storing hot tools)